farhanhan1/ict2214websec/README.md

 const FLASK_PORT = '5000';
 ```

+6. After joblib file is generated, run `app.py`
-5. Reload the extension to update the changes
+7. Reload the extension to update the changes

 ## User Manual
 ### Create New Cookie